Sori Mané

-Manconi Soriano "Sori" Mané (born 3 April 1996) is a Bissau-Guinean professional footballer who plays as a defensive midfielder or a central defender for Portuguese club Moreirense FC.
+Manconi Soriano "Sori" Mané (born 3 April 1996) is a Bissau-Guinean professional footballer who plays as a defensive midfielder or a centre-back for Erovnuli Liga club Torpedo Kutaisi.

 Club career

+Early career

 Mané was born in Bissau.
-He finished his youth career in Italy, with U.C.
-Sampdoria.
+He finished his youth career in Italy, with UC Sampdoria.

 In late 2015, Mané was loaned to Portuguese club S.C.
 Olhanense.
 He made his LigaPro debut on 31 January 2016, featuring the first half of the 1–0 away loss against Atlético Clube de Portugal.
 His first goal came also that season, in a 2–0 away victory over Leixões S.C. on 8 May.

 Mané continued in the Portuguese second division the following years, with Olhanense and C.D.
 Cova da Piedade.

+Moreirense

-On 11 July 2019, he signed a four-year contract with Moreirense F.C. of the Primeira Liga.
-He played his first match in the competition on 11 August, starting the 3–1 defeat at S.C.
+On 11 July 2019, Mané signed a four-year contract with Primeira Liga club Moreirense FC.
+He made his debut on the competition on 11 August, starting in a 3–1 defeat at S.C.
 Braga.

 Mané spent the vast majority of the 2020–21 season on the sidelines, due to a knee injury.
+On 14 May 2022, he scored his first goal for his new team, opening a 4–1 home win over F.C.
+Vizela; in the subsequent promotion and relegation play-offs, they lost 2–1 on aggregate to G.D.
+Chaves.

+In the 2022–23 campaign, Mané scored once in 27 games (31 in all competitions) to help Moreirense win the second division and subsequently promote.

+Later career

+Mané remained in division two in summer 2023, on a two-year deal at Académico de Viseu FC.
+On 1 July 2025, the free agent moved to the Georgian Erovnuli Liga with FC Torpedo Kutaisi.